Lava-Pals/bl-unofficial-docs/content/guides/joints/Hinge Joint Door.md

 - The anchor is what the object will rotate around.
 You'll usually want to set this to the side of the door, assuming it is a similar model to the one in the GIF.
 - Set some of these numbers to 0 or 1, using the "Edit Angular Limits" view to see the rotation.
 It's important you set this correctly.
 - At its current settings, the door has no rotation limit; if you want it to stop moving at a specific rotation, check the "Use Limits" toggle.
 Under "limits," you can adjust it however you want.
 Use "Edit Angular Limits" to view the object's limit.
-- If you want your door to be breakable, lower "Break Force" and "Break Torque," it will likely be already set to infinity, meaning your door is unbreakable.
+- Lower `Break Force` or `Break Torque` to make your door destructible when positional or rotational force is applied.
+It's set to infinity by default.

 ### Here's the settings I use most of the time: